The Incredible, Shrinking Bottom Line: A Lesson in Overhead and Expansion | Cleanfax

 In a recent conversation with my colleagues, we discussed the idea that growth in business isn’t always represented by total sales.
 Clearly, there are cases where reducing our top-line revenue actually increases net profit.
 Let’s look at an example.

-Incredibly Good Restoration (IGR) was purchased seven years ago by Ian Martin Boss.
-Mr. Boss transformed this mom-and-pop, mitigation-only company with revenues of $300,000 per year to a $700,000, mitigation-only powerhouse within two years.
+Incredibly Good Restoration (IGR) was purchased seven years ago by Ian Martin Boss (I M Boss).
+Mr. Boss transformed this mom-and-pop, mitigation-only company with revenues of $300,000 per year to a $700,000 mitigation-only powerhouse within two years.
 IGR was so efficient that customers and adjusters alike absolutely loved them.

 In fact, these same customers and adjusters thought IGR was so good that they pushed and pushed Mr. Boss to move into reconstruction.
 After all, they were stellar performers in mitigation, so shouldn’t reconstruction be just as profitable?
 The money seemed promising, and it appeared to Mr. Boss that he could bring in twice as much in reconstruction income as he was in mitigation.
 There was just one small problem: Mr. Boss had never run a construction company.